Ecube-Labs/koa-x-router/README.md

 # koa-x-router

-`koa-x-router` is a library that extends the functionality of `koa-router` by providing validation and automatic API documentation features.
+`koa-x-router` is a library that extends the functionality of `@koa/router` by providing validation and automatic API documentation features.
 It simplifies the process of defining routes, validating request data, and generating API documentation.

 ## Features